What is reinforcement learning?

 The example above is useful for understanding the fundamental principles of reinforcement learning, but gaming environments, no matter how large, only offer limited scope for learning and rarely offer anything meaningful beyond simple testing.

 If we take the example of an autonomous vehicle system, creating a simulation for it to learn from can be incredibly challenging.
-Not only does the simulation need to accurately represent a real-world road, and convey the various laws and restrictions that govern car use, but it also needs to take into account consistent changes in traffic volume, the sudden actions of other human drivers, and random obstacles.
+Not only does the simulation need to accurately represent a real-world road, and convey the various laws and restrictions that govern car use, but it also needs to take into account constant changes in traffic volume, the sudden actions of other human drivers (who may not be obeying the highway code themselves), and random obstacles.

 There are also a variety of technical challenges that limit the potential of this type of learning.
 There are examples of systems 'forgetting' older actions, results and predictions when new knowledge is acquired.
-There's also a problem with agents successfully achieving a desired positive state, but doing so in an inefficient or undesired way.
-For example, in the recent work by Deepsense.ai, which sought to teach an algorithm to run, it found that the agent developed a tendency to jump instead as it arrived at its future positive state far more quickly.
+There have also been problems with agents successfully achieving a desired positive state, but doing so in an inefficient or undesired way.
+For example, in 2018 Deepsense.ai sought to teach an algorithm to run, but found that the agent developed a tendency to jump instead as it arrived at its future positive state far more quickly.

 The future of machine learning?